awsdocs/aws-cdk-guide/v1/resources.md

 ------

-## Accessing resources in a different stack<a name="resource_stack"></a>
+## Referencing resources in a different stack<a name="resource_stack"></a>

-You can access resources in a different stack, as long as they are in the same account and AWS Region\.
+You can directly reference resources in a different stack, as long as they are defined in the same app and are in the same AWS account and region\.
 The following example defines the stack `stack1`, which defines an Amazon S3 bucket\.
 Then it defines a second stack, `stack2`, which takes the bucket from `stack1` as a constructor property\.

 ------
 #### [ TypeScript ]